 As a consequence, Banach spaces of the same dimension generate isomorphic free Banach \falg s.
 The interplay between the lattice and algebraic structures also leads to unexpected behavior: for instance, the free normed \falg\ is always order dense in $\FBFA E$, whereas for free Banach lattices this only holds when $E$ is finite-dimensional.

-\section{Introduction}
+\chapter{Introduction}

 This paper is devoted to the construction and study of free objects in the category of Banach \falg s.
-Our main motivation comes from the recent developments in the framework of free Banach lattices, with the aim of exploring the limitations of this constructions in the more general setting of Banach \falg s, as every Banach lattice equipped with the identically zero multiplication becomes a Banach \falg.
+Our main motivation comes from the recent developments in the framework of free Banach lattices, and our aim is to explore the limits of this construction in the more general setting of Banach \falg s.
+Since every Banach lattice equipped with the identically zero multiplication becomes a Banach \falg, this is a natural generalization.
 Our goal is to provide the first steps in the foundation of free Banach \falg s and open up new research directions on the interaction between Banach spaces and Banach \falg s.

-The reader might wonder why (Banach) \falg s? why free objects?
-After addressing these questions, we outline the contents of the paper, its main results, and the technical and conceptual difficulties they involve.
+The reader might naturally wonder why we should focus on (Banach) \falg s and on free objects.
+After addressing these questions and explaining the motivation behind our research, we outline the contents of the paper, its main results, and the technical and conceptual difficulties they involve.

-\subsection{Why (Banach) \falg s?}
+\section{Why (Banach) \falg s?}